eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 Description: This is the pattern name that is selected by the user.
 The endpoint expects one of the six following valid parameters:

-- Event-driven
+- EVENT_DRIVEN
-- Layered
+- LAYERED
-- Microkernel
+- MICROKERNEL
-- Microservices
+- MICROSERVICES
-- Service-oriented
+- SERVICE_ORIENTED
-- Space-based
+- SPACE_BASED

 Example POST request: https://api.dev.smartclide.eu/architectural-patterns/application?framework=Nodejs&pattern=Event-driven